How to Help a Bath Salts Addict

 Bath Salt Addicts question 2

 Regular use of bath salts can result in serious health consequences.
-It is important to consider treatment if you or a loved one is addicted to bath salts.
+It is important to consider treatment if you or a loved one is addicted to them.

-Bath salts abuse and addiction treatment is completed in three parts.
+Recovery from abuse and treatment for addiction are completed in three parts.
 The first part is detoxification, and during this stage, you will be supervised by medical professionals.
-If you choose to detox under supervision in an inpatient facility, you will be monitored by medical professionals who will provide 24/7 support for withdrawal symptoms and take action if any complications arise.
+If you choose to detox under supervision in a medically supervised inpatient facility, you will be monitored by medical professionals who will provide 24/7 support for withdrawal symptoms and take action if any complications arise.
 Detox can be an uncomfortable process, since your body has depended on the drugs for some time, so having medical and psychological support in a supervised facility can go a long way toward preventing relapse.

 Currently, there are no medications approved to specifically treat bath salts dependence.
 However, medical professionals may prescribe the following medications to help mitigate some of the more serious withdrawal symptoms: